Blog

-Last month we wrote about why it’s smart to treat your job candidates just as you would prospective clients.
+Last week, we wrote about why it’s smart to treat your job candidates just as you would prospective clients.
 Just as you are selling your product or service to a potential customer, you are selling your company to potential employees.
-Today we’re going to share why this method doesn’t end when you hire someone—once your position has been filled, treat your new hire the same way you would a new client.
+Today, we’re sharing why this method doesn’t end when you hire someone—once your position has been filled, treat your new hire the same way you would a new client.

 WHAT IS PRE-ONBOARDING ANYWAY?